bradyh641/CSC-Risk-Evaluation-Tool/README.md

 ### Spreadsheet Generation
 - Produces a formatted Excel workbook (.xlsx)
 - Includes funding totals and revenue totals
-- Includes whether an organization has an audit
+- Includes whether an organization has an audit report

 ## Installation
 ### Downloading a Release